 The decision was reached at the Federal Executive Council, FEC, on Wednesday where the approval of a comprehensive reform of Nigeria’s tertiary education system was made.

 In effect, the award of HND will be limited to only the students currently admitted for the programmes.

 Also, all the programmes currently being run by polytechnics, which are not technology-based, and which are about 70 per cent, will be scrapped.

 Under the new rule, the polytechnics will now become campuses of the proximate universities with the Vice Chancellors of those universities appointing provosts for the polytechnics, subject to the ratification of the Universities Councils.

 The polytechnics will now be limited to award of the National Diploma (ND) while those desirous of further education will be awarded the Bachelor of Technology (B. Tech) by the proximate university.

 All state polytechnics should collapse into state universities with non-technical programs in state polytechnics scrapped for HND.
 There is no need of having this institution of discrimination.
 Our young people deserve better.
 I commend the Honourable Minister of Education, Adamu Adamu, for his vision on this unlike the one they suggested before.

 He has put forward a solid roadmap by scraping HND certificates even when keeping OND certificates.
 Also, refocusing polytechnics to focus on technical areas is a welcome development.
-Possibly, with more funding and planning, our polytechnics would become vehicles to deepen our technical (vocational) capabilities which would be critical for building our industries.----Hire me to speak in your event, program or company
+Possibly, with more funding and planning, our polytechnics would become vehicles to deepen our technical (vocational) capabilities which would be critical for building our industries.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).